Carmella DeCesare

-Carmella Danielle DeCesare, born July 1, 1982, is an American model.
-She was Playboy magazine's Miss April 2003, and Playboy's 2004 Playmate of the Year.
+Carmella Danielle Garcia (née DeCesare; born July 1, 1982) is an American former model and professional wrestler.
+She was Playboy magazine's Miss April 2003, and Playboy’s 2004 Playmate of the Year.
 She is also known for her time as a contestant in the 2004 WWE Diva Search.

+As of 2026, Garcia works as a realtor for Oppenheim Group in California.
+The same year, she joined the cast of the twentieth season of the Bravo reality series The Real Housewives of Orange County.

 Early life

 DeCesare is a native of Avon Lake, Ohio.
 She is of Italian and Puerto Rican ancestry.

 Modeling career

-DeCesare originally came to Playboy's attention after she applied to Playboy TV's reality television show; Who Wants To Be A Playboy Centerfold.
-She was selected as a finalist to take part of the show, but withdrew before filming due to having second thoughts about the endeavor.
+DeCesare originally came to Playboy's attention after she applied to Playboy TV's reality television show; Who Wants to Be a Playboy Centerfold.
+She was selected as a finalist to take part of the show but withdrew before filming due to having second thoughts about the endeavor.
 When Playboy founder Hugh Hefner learned this, he invited her to his birthday party and convinced her to change her mind.
 She was then subsequently chosen as the Playboy Cybergirl of the Week, then becoming Playboy Cybergirl of the Month, before officially becoming Playboy's Miss April in 2003.

 DeCesare posed nude for Playboy magazine and featured as the cover girl on multiple occasions, including on the June 2004 edition of the magazine where she was named the 2004 Playmate of the Year.
 She appeared in the 2005 Playmates at Play at the Playboy Mansion Swimsuit Calendar as Miss March.
 Between 2005 and 2007, she appeared in multiple episodes of E!
 Network's, reality television series The Girls Next Door.

 DeCesare appeared in multiple Playboy specials, including an individual direct to video special titled; Playboy Video Centerfold: Playmate of the Year Carmella DeCesare.

 In 2006, she posed for Muscle & Fitness online.

 In 2008, DeCesare posed in the Sports Illustrated Swimsuit Issue, player's wife feature, as the wife of Jeff Garcia.